Carrot Pear Juice Recipe

 Alzheimer’s drug development has the highest failure rate of any other disease, at 99.6%.
 That equates to billions of dollars thrown into potential treatments that do shockingly little to slow the progress, reverse the symptoms, or even prevent the disease.
 The five drugs that have been approved for Alzheimer’s treatment do very little to help the millions of people suffering from the cognitive losses and devastation associated with Alzheimer’s.

 Fortunately, recent research demonstrates that Alzheimer’s is not the idiopathic disease it was once believed to be.
 In fact, the causes and contributors of an individual’s Alzheimer’s disease can be pinpointed and treated.
+Contributors to the programmatic downsizing of the brain that is Alzheimer’s disease include physiological processes such as chronic inflammation, imbalanced oxidative stress, and impaired glycemic control.
+These factors are all highly influenced by our diet.
+Thus, adopting an Alzheimers diet is critical in the attempt to prevent and reverse cognitive decline.

 Can Alzheimer’s Disease Be Prevented and Reversed?